5 Common Mistakes People Make with HIIT Workouts

 1. Skipping the Warm-Up

-Mistake: Many jump straight into HIIT without warming up, risking injury and reducing workout effectiveness.
+Mistake: Many enthusiasts jump straight into high-intensity exercises without warming up, increasing the risk of injury.

 Warm-Up Routine (5 minutes)